MakeSchool-Tutorials/Node-Reddit-Clone/P07-Associate-Posts-And-Comments-With-User/content.md

 Remember, you'll have to add `currentUser` to all of the routes that call `res.render()` so the main templates work.
 This may seem like some duplication of code, and it is.

->[challenge]
-> Can you brainstorm a 100% DRY solution with a friend, without code duplication?

 # Requiring the User to Be Logged In to Post

 Right now, if you aren't logged in, you could still just navigate to `/posts/new` and create a post.
 Let's be a bit more secure and prevent someone from creating a post unless they are logged in.